When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Introduction

-Utilization and impact of black-box models (e.g., neural networks) has significantly grown over the last decade creating the need for new tools to help users understand and trust models \cite{xai}.
-Applications even across the most well-studied domains such as image recognition require some form of prediction understanding in order for the user to incorporate the model into any important decisions \cite{saliency,LRPTOOLBOX}.
-Take for instance a doctor that is given a cancer diagnosis based on a CT scan.
-Since the doctor holds responsibility for the final diagnosis, the model must provide sufficient reason for its prediction.
-Even new text categorization tasks \cite{inputreduction} are becoming important with the growing need for social media companies to provide better monitoring of public content.
-Twitter began monitoring tweets related to COVID-19 in order to label tweets containing misleading information, disputed claims, or unverified claims \cite{twitter_covid19} and further expanded their policy to monitor "civic integrity" and "manipulated media" \cite{twitter_elections}, particularly in regards to the US 2020 Elections.
-Laws will likely emerge requiring explanations for why red flags were or were not raised in many instances.
-In fact, the General Data Protection and Regulation (GDPR) \cite{gdpr} act passed in Europe already requires automated systems that make decisions affecting humans to provide explanations.
+Utilization and impact of black-box models (e.g., neural networks) has significantly grown creating the need for new tools to help users understand and trust models \cite{xai}.\eat{Applications even across the most well-studied domains such as image recognition require some form of prediction understanding in order for the user to incorporate the model into any important decisions \cite{saliency,LRPTOOLBOX}. \eat{Take for instance a doctor that is given a cancer diagnosis based on a CT scan.
+Since the doctor holds responsibility for the final diagnosis, the model must provide sufficient reason for its prediction.} Text categorization tasks \cite{inputreduction} require social media companies to provide better monitoring of public content \cite{twitter_covid19, twitter_elections}. \eat{Twitter began monitoring tweets related to COVID-19 in order to label tweets containing misleading information, disputed claims, or unverified claims \cite{twitter_covid19} and further expanded their policy to monitor "civic integrity" and "manipulated media" \cite{twitter_elections}, particularly in regards to the US 2020 Elections.} \eat{Further laws similar to the General Data Protection and Regulation (GDPR) \cite{gdpr} will likely emerge requiring explanations for why red flags were or were not raised.}} Given this acute need, various methods have been proposed to explain local decisions of classifiers\eat{\cite{lime,unifiedPI,saliency,LRPTOOLBOX,sis,bsis}}.
+We seek to consider local explanations from the perspectives of stability, fidelity, and comprehensibility - these are among the most important criteria considered by users of AI across a diverse collection of usage contexts \cite{xai-eval}.
+Most such local methods highlight relevant features that determine the model's decision, but we focus on methods that highlight the PP as described above that typically involve some type of control over the sparsity of the explanation.
+One could develop a path of explanations by varying such regularization, but we find such paths often lack stability which is crucial for building trust in the explanation.